lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If after applying SCHC header compression (or when SCHC header compression is not possible) the entire datagram does not fit within the payload of a single L2 data unit, the datagram SHALL be broken into fragments and the fragments SHALL be sent to the fragment receiver.
-The fragment receiver needs to identify all the fragments that belong to a given IPv6 datagram.
+The fragment receiver needs to identify all the fragments that belong to a given SCHC packet.
 To this end, the receiver SHALL use:

  * The sender's L2 source address (if present),